Are you struggling to pay your credit card debt? Perhaps, you are considering a balance transfer credit card to help you pay off your debt faster?

 - People who are aggressive about eliminating their debt.
 Assuming you are paying out less each month, you would need to apply the extra money in your monthly budget towards the principal on your debt.

-- People with low credit below 670.
+- Anyone with a credit score below 670.
 It would be a better idea to get a personal loan with a low-interest rate.
-If the rate is much lower than your credit cards, it will likely be worth it to transfer the cards to a consolidation loan with a set term such as 1-3 years.
-Even then, apply extra money in your budget from the reduced payment towards the principal to pay off the loan faster.
+If the rate is much lower than your credit cards, it may be worth it to transfer the cards to a consolidation loan with a set term such as 1-3 years.

-- People who will not pay down the principal during the introductory period.
+- Anyone unable to pay down the principal during the introductory period.
 If you can only pay the minimum payment and not put any extra towards the principal, then you’ll only be making your credit problem worse once the introductory period is over.
 Consider a low-interest personal loan with a fixed rate instead.
 We recommend Lending Tree to find the best rates, and they do a soft credit pull so your credit score won’t get dinged.

 5 Smart Steps to Transfer Your Credit Card Balance